Brand Association Map Generator

 2. What Buyers Say: Online Listening

-Your customers are already talking about your brand — you just need to listen:
+Your customers are already talking—you just need to listen.

-• Tickets: Your customer service team hears unfiltered opinions daily.
-Ask them what customers love, hate, and compare you to.
+• Support Tickets: Your service team hears the truth every day—what people love, hate, and compare you to.

 3. What You Believe: Your Assumptions

-Start with your internal perspective — it’s more valuable than you think:
+Start with your own perspective—it’s more useful than you think.

-• Team Knowledge: List what you think customers associate with your brand.
-Include your positioning, key benefits, and target feelings.
+• Team Knowledge: What do you believe customers associate with you? (your positioning, benefits, values)

 The best brand association maps combine all three perspectives.
 Start with your assumptions, validate with online listening, and get definitive answers through proper brand tracking.